JeremyAnsel/xwa_hooks/xwa_hook_hangars/zip/readme.txt

 To set the shuttle x position, set "ShuttlePositionX = value". value is an integer.
 The default value is 1127.
 To set the shuttle y position, set "ShuttlePositionY = value". value is an integer.
 The default value is 959.
 To set the shuttle z position, set "ShuttlePositionZ = value". value is an integer.
 The default value is 0.
+To set the shuttle orientation, set "ShuttleOrientation = value". value is an unsigned integer.
+The default value is 43136.
 To invert the hangar floor for the shuttle, set "IsShuttleFloorInverted = 1".
-When set to 0, the floor is below the player craft.
-When set to 1, the floor is above the player craft.
+When set to 0, the floor is below the shuttle.
+When set to 1, the floor is above the shuttle.
 To set the shuttle animation, set "ShuttleAnimation = value". value is "Right", "Top", or "Bottom".
 The default value is "Right".
 To set the shuttle straight line animation length, set "ShuttleAnimationStraightLine = value". value is an integer.
 The default value is 0.
 To not load the droids, set "LoadDroids = 0".
 To set the droids z position, set "DroidsPositionZ = value". value is an integer.
 The default value is 0.
 To invert the hangar floor for the droids, set "IsDroidsFloorInverted = 1".
-When set to 0, the floor is below the player craft.
-When set to 1, the floor is above the player craft.
+When set to 0, the floor is below the droids.
+When set to 1, the floor is above the droids.
 To set the Hangar Roof Crane position, set "HangarRoofCranePositionY = value Y" and "HangarRoofCranePositionZ = value Z".
 The values are integers.
 The default value for HangarRoofCranePositionY is 786.
 The default value for HangarRoofCranePositionZ is -282.
 To invert the hangar floor, set "IsHangarFloorInverted = 1".
+When set to 0, the floor is below the static crafts.
+When set to 1, the floor is above the static crafts.
+To set the hangar flightgroup color, set "HangarIff = value". value is an integer.
+The default value is -1. -1 means that the IFF of the command ship is used.
+To set the elevation delta of the player craft animation, set "PlayerAnimationElevation = value". value is an integer.
+The default value is 0.
+To set the x position offset of the player craft, set "PlayerOffsetX = value". value is an integer.
+The default value is 0.
+To set the y position offset of the player craft, set "PlayerOffsetY = value". value is an integer.
+The default value is 0.
+To set the z position offset of the player craft, set "PlayerOffsetZ = value". value is an integer.
+The default value is 0.
+To invert the hangar floor for the player craft, set "IsPlayerFloorInverted = 1".
 When set to 0, the floor is below the player craft.
 When set to 1, the floor is above the player craft.
-To set the elevation delta of the player craft animation, set "PlayerAnimationElevation = value". value is an integer.
-The default value is 0.
 See "HangarObjects.txt".

 Apply to hangar: